cloudy-sfu/Contact-usage/README.md

 To terminate this program, please close the tab in web browser, then close the command line window.

-When the unit prices change, get the new price by visiting https://journey.contact.co.nz/residential/find-a-plan You should pretend to join Contact Energy as a new customer and view the quotes, but don't need to confirm and pay.
+When the unit prices change, the price of existed contract will not change, unless you get notified by Contact Energy.

+The correct way is to compare the contract (old) price of your current plan and new price of other plans from https://journey.contact.co.nz/residential/find-a-plan

 <details>
     <summary>Screenshots</summary>